Women's Rights National Historical Park: Superintendents

-Problems facing the park today

-According to the National Park Service, the Women's Rights National Historical Park has a backlog of $5.3 million in maintenance and repairs as of fiscal year 2018.
-That backlog is mostly at the visitors center but also is at some of the historic homes at the park, including the Elizabeth Cady Stanton House, the Hunt House, and the M'Clintock House in Waterloo.
-That's an increase from the $4.6 million maintenance estimate listed in fiscal year 2017.

 Votes For Women History Trail

 The Votes For Women History Trail, created as part of the federal Omnibus Public Land Management Act of 2009, is administered by the Department of the Interior through the Women's Rights National Historical Park.
 The Trail is an automobile route that links sites throughout upstate New York important to the establishment of women's suffrage.